hydroserver2/hydroserver/docs/guide/terminology.md

 **- Result Qualifier** provides additional information about the result of an observation, like its accuracy or reliability.
 Each Result Qualifier has a code and a description to clarify its meaning.
 For instance, if ice affects a sensor, impacting the observation's reliability, a user can add a Result Qualifier with the code 'ICE' to denote this specific condition.
 This helps in understanding and interpreting the data accurately, especially when external factors influence the measurements.

 **- Data Loader** - The Streaming Data Loader desktop app is a tool used to automatically load data into HydroServer from local data files of a compatible computer.
-To learn how to install and configure a datastream to use a dataloader, go to the [Loading Data](loading-data.md) section of the documentation.
+To learn how to install and configure a datastream to use a dataloader, go to the [Streaming Data Loader](/applications/streaming-data-loader.md) section of the documentation.
 In short, a user can install the desktop app on their system, assign that computer a name, then link that computer to various datastreams.

 ::: tip
 Any system which is running the Streaming Data Loader desktop app is referred to as a **Data Loader**.